Winter of 2009–10 in Great Britain and Ireland: 9 January

 Deal and Sandwich in Kent, England, were virtually cut off by snowdrifts.
 Snow showers persisted in the east of the UK.
 In the far south-east, snow showers merged into longer and more persistent areas of snow.
 A low of -14.5 °C was recorded at Tulloch Bridge.

-The football schedule was also heavily affected by the snowfall; all but seven games (two in both the Premier League and League 1 and three in the Championship) were postponed in England, and all but five Scottish Cup games were played in Scotland.
+The football schedule was also heavily affected by the snowfall; all but seven games (two in both the Premier League and League 1 and three in the Championship) were postponed in England, and all but five Scottish Cup games were postponed in Scotland.
 Several Guinness Premiership games and horseracing meets were also cancelled.